Skip to content

 As part of the 1988 U.S. Commission on the Ukraine Famine, during an investigation that was conducted in Phoenix, Arizona, a witness named Nadia Harmash was asked, “Why people didn’t rise in revolt against their tormentors.”
 Mrs. Harmash replied, “How can you rise when you’re dying of hunger?”

-How many people perished in the famine?
+How many people died in the Holodomor?

+Estimates vary, but most range from 3-7 million deaths, while others suggest higher numbers.
 Because of the suppression of information, limited available records, and the political nature of the event, the death toll of the Holodomor in Ukraine is a subject of debate among many historians.
-Estimates vary, but most range from 3-7 million deaths, while others suggest higher numbers.

 According to a 2015 study conducted by demographers from the Ukrainian Institute of Demographic and Social Studies and the University of North Carolina-Chapel Hill, around 3.9 million Ukrainians were killed during the Holodomor.